Test Strategies for SOA (Service Oriented Architecture) Applications

 There are three main roles performed by the building blocks of any SOA application, viz.
 Service provider, service broker, and service requester/consumer.

-The Service provider works together with a service registry to investigate the security, availability, modifications required, etc for the services being provided.
+- The Service Provider works together with a service registry to investigate the security, availability, modifications required, etc for the services being provided.
 They also determine service categories and trading agreements that are necessary.

-Service brokers provide information about a service to those requesting it.
+- Service Brokers provide information about a service to those requesting it.

-And the service requester locates information in the service broker registry and attaches them to the service provider.
+- The Service Requester locates information in the service broker registry and attaches them to the service provider.
 They may have the capability to access multiple services based on their configuration.

 Multiple technologies can be used to implement SOA Architecture, depending on the business needs and the end goal in sight.
 The central design paradigm focuses on some form of web services that allow the core components to be accessible to each other over standard internet protocols.